-After the ALARM SILENCE, TROUBLE SILENCE and/or DETECTOR RESET keys have been pressed, the cleared keypad display information can still be retrieved with the VIEW MEMORY? menu function.
-Pressing the ANNUNCIATOR RESET key will clear the ALARM SILENCED message from the display and clear the VIEW MEMORY? buffer and return the display to idle text.
+After the [ALARM SILENCE], [TROUBLE SILENCE] and/or [DETECTOR RESET] keys are pressed, retrieve the cleared keypad display information with the View Memory ? menu function.
+Pressing the [ANNUNCIATOR RESET] key clears the ALARM SILENCED message from the display and clears the VIEW MEMORY ? buffer and returns the display to idle text.

-Thereafter the VIEW MEMORY? function will display NO EVENTS until another trouble or alarm occurs.
-Using ANNUNCIATOR RESET has no effect on the VIEW LOG? function.
-See the VIEW MEMORY? and VIEW LOG? functions for more information.
+Thereafter the VIEW MEMORY ? function displays NO EVENTS until another trouble or alarm occurs.
+Using [ANNUNCIATOR RESET] has no effect on the VIEW LOG ? function.
+See the VIEW MEMORY ? and VIEW LOG ? functions for more information.